chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/card.md

 **Selectable**

-Selectable tiles work like a radio button, where the entire tile is a click target.
+Selectable tiles work like a radio button, where the entire tile is in a click target.
 Selectable tiles may contain internal CTAs (like links to docs) if the internal CTA is given its own click target.
 Selectable tiles work well for presenting options to a user in a structured manner, such as a set of pricing plans.

 **Expandable**